Q. Who is eligible to apply?

 Q. What do the grant funds cover?

 A. The Microbusiness Marketing Leverage Program is only for eligible marketing expenses.
 A list of eligible and ineligible marketing expenses can be found in the program Terms and Conditions.
-The Special Events & Festivals Program that will open in early 2023 allows for some event production costs.
+The Special Events & Festivals Program that opens in Summer 2024 allows for some event production costs.
 Preliminary information on that program can be found at www.vatc.org/grants.

 Q. Do we receive grant funds up-front?